RobotsAndPencils/buford/example/website/README.md

 How to use this example in development.

 1. Create a Website Push ID in [Apple's Member Center](https://developer.apple.com/membercenter/index.action).
+This requires a CSR from your keychain.

-2. Download the certificate from Apple's website.
+2. Download the certificate from Apple's website and add it to your Keychain.

+3. Export a `.p12` with the certificate and the private key you generated during step 1.

 4. Update main.go with the PushID you used in step 1.